rangle/angular-training-slides/slides/src/content/ngrx.md

 1. Responsible for Business Logic and Async actions (Http Calls)
 1. Does not keep local state
-1. Listens on the Action Stream and adheres to 'Action In Action Out'
+1. Listens on the action stream and adheres to 'Action In Action Out'
 1. Typical use is take user input, make http call, and provide output to go into store

 ---